RETURN TO UFO PAGE | E-MAIL ME

 some common software.
 Imagine what mischief I might be capable of were I to

-put some real time and effort into creating a fraudulent document and inflicting
+put some real time and effort into creating a fraudulent document and foisting

-it upon an unsuspecting public (as I suspect a few folks have done before)?
+it upon an unsuspecting public (as I suspect a few folks have done in the past)?

 Scary to think about, isn't it?